makkus/freckles/freckles/doc/getting_started.md

 <div class="section-block" markdown="1">

-To demonstrate how to combine multiple (pre-existing) *frecklets* into a new one, let's do some basic filesystem manipulation that doesn't require root permissions.
+To demonstrate how to combine multiple (pre-existing) *frecklets* into a new one, let's do some basic filesystem manipulation that does not require root permissions.
 This example does not make a whole lot of sense, but demonstrates a few basic concepts.

  So, for the sake of argument let's assume we need to have an archive of a folder that contains a downloaded file, a